 Your coach to Franz Josef Glacier departs from the Greymouth Railway Station.
 The journey to the Glaciers is southward through the lush bush covered landscape at the base of the Southern Alps.
 A refreshment stop in Hokitika allows you to stretch your legs around the town centre.
-Further south you pass through the township of Ross which was the centre of one of New Zealand's richest alluvial goldfields in the late 1800s.
 Further along, travelling down the West Coast enjoy the beautiful landscape of vast rainforests, gushing waterfalls and snow-capped mountains before arriving in the small village of Fox Glacier.

 The mighty Fox is the largest and longest of the magnificent West Coast glaciers.
 Remarkably, it ends in temperate rainforest, 250 metres above sea level only twelve kilometres from the sea.

 There are more peaks at the head of the Fox Glacier than in any other valley in New Zealand.